Is Valspar Cabinet Enamel Paint all it claims to be?

 Valspar Cabinet Enamel Paint

 Now to the review.
 This time I purchased the Valspar Cabinet Enamel Paint hoping it would make painting the trim easier.
-I also planned to use it in our half bathroom and on our upper kitchen cabinets but thought it should work just as well on the trim.
+I also planned to use it in our half bathroom and on our upper kitchen cabinets but thought it should work just as well on the trim since it’s an enamel and supposed to hold up to heavy use.

 Sounds great, right?

 So I started on the trim in the laundry room painting over the old cream color.
-I will say that I didn’t use a primer since the trim was already a light color.
+I will say that I didn’t use a primer since the trim was already a light color and it claimed you could use it over old finishes.

 I had to do three coats to get them completely covered.
 This was a little frustrating to me, but I thought maybe it was because I didn’t use a primer.
 If I had used a primer, I would still have ended up doing three coats since they recommend two of the cabinet enamel.